davidheineman/traces/README.md

 <img src="analysis/dist_proportional.png" alt="Distribution of thinking trace components" style="max-width: 500px;">

 ### More ideas

+- Fixes:
+    - can we split "active computation" into computation for the original answer vs. checking the answer?

 - How do trends look:
     - for intermediate RL steps?